Fighting Back Against False Arrest

 Call a Philadelphia Attorney For Help Today

 If you have been the victim of a false arrest, police conducted an illegal search and seizure of your property, or a law enforcement officer planted evidence on you or your property, you need an experienced criminal defense attorney who will employ an aggressive strategy to help you beat the charges set against you.
-Call the Philadelphia criminal defense attorneys of van der Veen, O’Neill, Hartshorn, and Levin for help with your case.
+Call the Philadelphia criminal defense lawyers of van der Veen, Hartshorn, and Levin for help with your case.